mustafa-kamel/shipping-tracker/README.md

 ## About

-This is a basic laravel project that can be used for as a basic shipping tracking system
+This is a basic laravel project that can be used for a basic shipping tracking system

 ### It supports: